top of page

 • Writer's pictureRick

-iPackTravel mobile app was first introduced on Apple App Store in 2014 as a packing list app for travel trips.
-It was titled "i Pack for Travel" then.
-Subsequently, packing tips for backpackers and itinerary planner with mapping features were added and the title was changed to "i Pack & Travel".
-However, the name of the mobile app remains as iPackTravel.
+Subsequently, more features, such as packing tips for backpackers and itinerary planner with mapping functions, were added and the title was changed to "i Pack & Travel".
+However, the name of the mobile app remains as iPackTravel — iOS only.

 Longji Rice Terrace in Longsheng County, Guilin, China

-The idea of creating iPackTravel, my own app with features beyond just a packing list, was hatched from a 107-days journey between October 2012 to January 2013.
-I traveled across Southern China from Hainan Island to Guangxi to Yunnan, reaching as far as Shangri-la and then did a swing around to Xiamen and onward to Taiwan.
+The idea to create iPackTravel, my own app with features beyond just a packing list, was hatched from a 107-days journey between October 2012 to January 2013.
+I travelled across southern China from Hainan Island to Guangxi to Yunnan, reaching as far as Shangri-la and then swung around to Xiamen and onwards to Taiwan to the east of China.
 What I experienced on this trip contributed to what were designed and developed subsequently.

-In the years that follows, several apps were developed, including iPackTravel.
-The apps are listed as follow and also how I got the ideas:
+In the years that follows, more apps were developed.
+They are listed as follow with some brief notes on how I got the ideas to create them.

 Interaction between iPackTravel and other apps